aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 According to our first EDA, we do not have a balanced database, our wines are concentrated around quality 5 and 7.5 (around 80% of data points).
-Besides, we have a couple of signs about some variables.
-For instance, it appears that the higher the alcohol level, the better the wine quality.
-Additionally, the smaller the chlorides and total sulphur dioxide the better the wine quality.
-Some variables seem do not influence wine quality on their own.
-When combining these variables, they might indeed influence wine quality.

-According to our first EDA, we do not have a balanced database, our wines are concentrated around quality 5 and 7.5 (around 80% of data points).
 The image below can clear shows up this first finding:

 ![](../results/Distribution_of_white_wine_quality.PNG)<!-- -->